 \subsection{Data-Centric AI}

-\citet{pleiss_identifying_2020} proposed using the area under the margin ranking to identify mislabeled data and improve model performance by filtering out mislabeled data, which requires ``dataset cleaning.'' \citet{toneva2018empirical} conducted an empirical study on example forgetting during deep neural network training that shed light on data quality highlighting that some samples that are forgotten frequently, some are not forgotten at all, and some could be omitted from training without affecting the model greatly. \citet{paul2021deep} highlight that simple scores such as the Gradient Normed (GraNd) and Error L2-Norm (EL2N) can be used to identify important examples very early in training and to prune significant portions of the training data while maintaining test accuracy. \textit{Our method instead aims to improve test performance without pruning any training data.}
+\citet{pleiss_identifying_2020} proposed using the area under the margin ranking to identify mislabeled data and improve model performance by filtering out mislabeled data, which requires ``dataset cleaning.'' \citet{toneva_empirical_2019} conducted an empirical study on example forgetting during deep neural network training that shed light on data quality, highlighting that some samples are forgotten frequently, some are not forgotten at all, and some could be omitted from training without affecting the model greatly. \citet{paul2021deep} highlight that simple scores such as the Gradient Normed (GraNd) and Error L2-Norm (EL2N) can be used to identify important examples very early in training and to prune significant portions of the training data while maintaining test accuracy. \textit{Our method instead aims to improve test performance without pruning any training data.}

-\citet{wu_learning_2023} presented a framework for selecting pivotal samples for meta re-weighting, aiming to optimize performance on a small set of perfect samples, which may not be available in many real-world cases. \citet{mindermann_prioritized_2022} note that a lot of samples may be hard to learn since they are noisy or unlearnable.
-They propose a method that selects points that are learnable, worth learning, and not yet learnt.
-However, this method requires a separate small model trained on a holdout set. \textit{Our method does not require a clean and unbiased meta-validation set or a separate model.}
+\citet{wu_learning_2023} presented a framework for selecting pivotal samples for meta re-weighting, aiming to optimize performance on a small set of perfect samples, which may not be available in many real-world cases. \citet{mindermann_prioritized_2022} note that many samples may be hard to learn since they are noisy or unlearnable.
+They propose a method that selects points that are learnable, worth learning, and not yet learned.
+However, this method requires a separate small model trained on a holdout set. \textit{Our method does not require a clean, unbiased validation set or a separate model.}

 \citet{agarwal_estimating_2022} propose estimating example difficulty using variance of gradients to rank data by hardness and identify samples for auditing. \citet{swayamdipta_dataset_2020} present a method to map datasets using training dynamics to identify easy, hard, and ambiguous examples.
+Area under the margin~\citep{pleiss_identifying_2020} measures the difference between the score of the observed label in logits of the neural network and the maximum logit (discounting the score of the observed label).
 These methods do not use difficulty information to inform training. \textit{Our method serves both to assess sample difficulty and to use that information to enhance training.}